opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 ```
 ## [1] 0.2010068
 ```
-It seems that there is not a big differene between them.
+It seems that there is not a significant differene between them.
 To calculate the confidence interval, use function `confint()` directly:

 ```r
 confint(svymean(~bmi, hypertension_design))